mukhal/deep-learning-papers-notes/papers/point-embeddings.md

 ![](https://i.imgur.com/lmR1TbG.png)

 Which shows how such embeddings are able to capture hierarchical relationships such as hypernymy: that Bach is a type of Man, or a dog is a type of Mammal, etc.

-* Impressions and interesting ideas: **
+**Impressions and interesting ideas:**
-- Incremental work over gausasian embeddings: Gaussian embeddings do not subsume points embeddings, we propose to use the generalized version of multivariate gaussian distributions i.e elliptical distributions.
+- The whole motivation of the paper is to add more flexibility to Gaussian Embeddings by proposping to use the generalized version of multivariate gaussian distributions i.e elliptical distributions.
 - I liked the idea of the psuedo-dot-product inspired by the polarization identity.
 -